flyingyizi/notes/RS/Chapter-3-Content-based-Recommender-Systems.md

 In order to build the profile of the active user $u_a$ , the training set $TR_a$ for $u_a$ must be defined. $TR_a$ is a set of pairs $⟨I_k ,r_k⟩$, where $r_k$ is the rating provided by $u_a$ on the item representation $I_k$ .
 Given a set of item representation labeled with ratings, the PROFILE LEARNER applies supervised learning algorithms to generate a predictive model – the user profile – which is usually stored in a profile repository for later use by the FILTERING COMPONENT .
 Given a new item representation, the FILTERING COMPONENT predicts whether it is likely to be of interest for the active user, by comparing features in the item representation to those in the representation of user preferences (stored in the user profile).
 Usually, the FILTERING COMPONENT implements some strategies to rank potentially interesting items according to the relevance with respect to the user profile.
 Top-ranked items are included in a list of recommendations $L_a$ , that is presented to $u_a$ .
 User tastes usually change in time, therefore up-to-date information must be maintained and provided to the PROFILE LEARNER in order to automatically update the user profile.
 Further feedback is gathered on generated recommendations by letting users state their satisfaction or dissatisfaction with items in $L_a$ .
 After gathering that feedback, the learning process is performed again on the new training set, and the resulting profile is adapted to the updated user interests.
 The iteration of the feedback-learning cycle over time allows the system to take into account the dynamic nature of user preferences.

 ### 3.2.2 Advantages and Drawbacks of Content-based Filtering
-The adoption of the content-based recommendation paradigm has several advan- tages when compared to the collaborative one:
+The adoption of the content-based recommendation paradigm has several advantages when compared to the collaborative one:

 - • USER INDEPENDENCE - Content-based recommenders exploit solely ratings provided by the active user to build her own profile.
 Instead, collaborative filtering methods need ratings from other users in order to find the “nearest neighbors” of the active user, i.e., users that have similar tastes since they rated the same items similarly.
 Then, only the items that are most liked by the neighbors of the active user will be recommended;